How to Ensure Your Talent Review Makes an Impact

-- We speak the truth.
+2. We speak the truth

-If “John” is AWESOME, but still needs work in critical thinking, for &%@#$(@3% sake tell us that, so we can help John and get him the training and experience he needs for success.
+If “John” is AWESOME, but still needs work in critical thinking, PLEASE tell us that, so we can help John and get him the leadership training and experience he needs for success.

 We’re not trying to derail careers, we are looking to be helpful.
 Take a deep look at what the business and the people within it need.
 Let’s build a plan to leverage strengths and support development.
 Ask: EXACTLY how will we help people grow people into these roles?

-- Every resource is a corporate resource.
+4. Every resource is a corporate resource

 When we identify someone as high-performance/high potential, we’re all committed to developing them and looking out for the best opportunities for them and for the business.